adamelliotfields/gradio-diffusion/DOCS.md

 ### Image-to-Image

-The `🖼️ Image` tab enables the image-to-image and IP-Adapter pipelines.
+The `Image-to-Image` settings allows you to provide input images for the initial latents, ControlNet, and IP-Adapter.

 #### Strength